calendar

 Posted .

-Your orthodontist in Newark, OH for a straight smile.If you have been living with a crooked smile but have recently made the choice to undergo orthodontic treatment, you have made a wise decision.
-Braces are the most common means to straighten the teeth.
+Your orthodontist in Newark, OH for a straight smile.If you are tired of living with a crooked smile and have recently made the choice to undergo much-wanted orthodontic treatment, you have made a wise decision!
+Braces are the most common means to straighten your teeth.
 By attaching metal wires and brackets to the teeth, your teeth will be moved into their correct positions.
-However, while braces are effective, they do create a certain challenge when it comes to caring for your teeth.
-You need to brush and floss properly while undergoing orthodontic treatment.
-But, when you have braces, flossing requires a different approach.
-As your orthodontist in Newark, OH, Dr. Shirck has the information you need to floss properly while straightening your teeth.

 How to Floss with Braces